garyttirn/8266OTA/README.md

 CC50E3CBAFEC.bin
 ```

-The server compares file modification timestamp (DDMMYYYY) to the version provided by the ESP and the MD5 checksums of current image and local image offering new image to the ESP8266.
+The server compares file modification timestamp (format DDMMYYYY) to the version provided by the ESP and the MD5 checksums of current image and local image offering new image to the ESP8266.

 The timestamp of the image can be changed using eg. touch :
 ```